theawesomecoder61/SZS-Tool/README.md

 ## Compatibility
 **FOR USE WITH NINTENDO 3DS GAMES ONLY**.
 The `.szs` files from a Wii game **will not work**.

+## Future plans
+- Add support for the following compressions:
+  - SARC (Wii)
+  - U8 (Wii U)
+- Detect what compression a file uses and if it's valid

 ## Compressing
 - To compress, put all the files you wish to compress into a `.zip` file.
 This makes SZS Tool's job easier.
 - Select the `.zip` file